The logo for Lawn.com.au

 3. Add a layer of compost or well-rotted manure to enrich the soil and provide nutrients for your plants.

-In Australia, winter begins in June and lasts until August.
-During this time, the average temperature ranges from 10 to 15 degrees Celsius.
+During the winter in Australia, the average temperature ranges from 10 to 15 degrees Celsius.

 Among the most popular choices are leafy greens such as cabbage, kale, and spinach.